klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 keystore <- readFile('./keystore.json')
 keyring <- decryptKeystore(keystore, password)

-// Add to in-memory wallet
+// Add the keyring to the in-memory wallet addToTheWallet(keyring)
-addToTheWallet(keyring)

-// Create value transfer transaction vt <- createValueTransferTransaction(from, to, value, gas)
+// Create a value transfer transaction vt <- createValueTransferTransaction(from, to, value, gas)

-// Sign to the transaction
+// Sign the transaction
 signed <- sign(from, vt)

-// Send transaction to the Klaytn blockchain platform (Klaytn) receipt <- sendRawTransaction(signed) print receipt
+// Send the transaction to Klaytn receipt <- sendRawTransaction(signed)
+print receipt
 ```

 ## Rationale

-While designing the common architecture, I tried to use the concept used in Klaytn in the SDK as much as possible.
-In addition, in order to provide the functions of the existing Caver, it was designed not to break the existing structure.
+While designing the common architecture, we tried to use the concept used in Klaytn as much as possible.

 ## Backwards Compatibility

-There is no compatibility problem.
-When the common architecture is implemented in the existing Klaytn SDK, Caver (caver-js, caver-java), the existing functions should be provided as it is.
+The backward compatibility is preserved.
+That is, previous implementation using Klaytn SDKs will work without any changes.

 ## Test Cases